CVE-2026-9701: CWE-289 Authentication Bypass by Alternate Name in joe007 Eventer

 Technical Summary

-CVE-2026-9701 describes an authentication bypass vulnerability in the Eventer WordPress plugin (up to and including version 4.4.2).
-The plugin stores the password reset key in plaintext in the `eventer_verification_code` user meta field.
-An attacker who can retrieve this key can use the plugin's custom reset action to set a new password for any user account.
-This vulnerability is particularly severe when combined with other exploits like SQL Injection (CVE-2026-9700) that allow extraction of the plaintext reset key.
-The password reset function affected by this vulnerability only operates on PHP versions up to 7.4.
-There is no vendor advisory or patch information available at this time.
+CVE-2026-9701 describes an authentication bypass vulnerability in the Eventer WordPress plugin (versions up to and including 4.4.2).
+The plugin insecurely stores the password reset key in plaintext in the `eventer_verification_code` user meta field.
+An attacker who can obtain this key, potentially via another vulnerability like SQL Injection (CVE-2026-9700), can use the plugin's custom reset action to set a new password for any user account.
+This issue affects the password reset functionality only on PHP versions up to 7.4.

 Potential Impact